NouraldinAboAlsoad/Model-Based-Development/README.md

 A hub for learning and practicing Model-Based Development through hands-on projects, course materials, and resources.
 This repository documents my journey into MBD as a Hardware Engineer.

-Professional hardware engineer with expertise in Electronics for hardware design, simulation, and analysis.
-This repository contains my coursework, projects, and labs demonstrating MATLAB applications in hardware engineering.

 ## 📂 Repository Contents